 - 1. The applicant provides documentation acceptable to the State Water Board that the onstream dam was built prior to July 19, 2006.
 This is the date the public notice of preparation of the policy was issued.
 One year after the adoption of this policy, water right applications for onstream dams built prior to July 19, 2006 within the affected policy area will no longer be accepted. - 2.
 Fish passage facilities are constructed in accordance with requirements provided by DFG in a written certification.
-If DFG determines that fish passage facilities are not needed, this determination and DFG's supporting documentationreasons shall be provided in writing to the State Water Board.
-The applicant shall provide a copy of the DFG certification or determination that passage facilities are not needed to the State Water Board during the environmental review of the application or petition. - 3.
+If DFG determines that fish passage facilities are not needed, this determination and DFG's supporting reasons shall be provided.
+The applicant shall provide a copy of the DFG certification to the State Water Board during the environmental review of the application or petition. - 3.
 The applicant signs an agreement to comply with all conditions, including but not limited to, conditions upon the construction and operation of the fish passage facilities, required by DFG. - 4.
-A passive bypass system or automated computer-controlled bypass system is constructed that conforms with the requirements contained in Appendix E.

-- 5. Fish screens are installed in accordance with the requirements contained in Section 6.0. - 6.
+A passive bypass system or automated computer-controlled bypass system is constructed that conforms with the requirements contained in Appendix E. - 5.
+Fish screens are installed in accordance with the requirements contained in Section 6.0. - 6.
 Where needed, mitigation plans for non-native species eradication, gravel and wood augmentation, and/or riparian habitat replacement are developed and implemented.
 Guidance for developing mitigation plans is provided in Appendix D.